 The Art Beat by Steve Connolly

-Recently, I had the pleasure of being interviewed by entertainer, artist, writer, and friend Steve Connolly for Tradeshow Lifestyles, the voice of trade shows and convention centers in Las Vegas.
+Recently, I was interviewed by entertainer, artist, writer, and friend Steve Connolly for Tradeshow Lifestyles, the voice of trade shows and convention centers in Las Vegas.

 Scroll below for the complete interview.